-Owls are one of kind birds.
+Owls are one of magnificent birds.
 These birds has large eyes, a round or heart -shaped face, and have numerous beautiful feathers.
 There are two types of species in this world, the Barn Owl and the True Owl .
 The majority of the 200 species are True Owls.
 While 16 species of Barn Owls.
 These animals can be between 6 inches to over 2 feet in size.
 If you want to know these birds are very active at night ( nocturnal ) and they have many unique ways to catch their prey.
-Below is a list of the 10 most captivating species in the world.
+Below is a list of the 10 most magnificent owl in the world.

 1. Long-Eared Owl (Asio otus)

-This owl species can be found in North America, Europe, and even Asia.
+This magnificent owl species can be found in North America, Europe, and even Asia.
 It lives in the abandoned nests of other birds the same size as eagles, crows, or crows.
 True owl’s food consists mainly of small mammals in open ground areas.

 2. Barn Owl (White Tyto)